heliocloud-data/platform/portal/README.md

 The user portal requires that the domain name has an active public SSL certificate for the host domain (e.g. `your-heliocloud-domain.org`), validated through Amazon Certification Manager (ACM).
 See [here](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html#:~:text=Sign%20in%20to%20the%20AWS,name%20such%20as%20example.com%20) for instructions on how to set up a public certificate through ACM.
-As a part of portal deployment configuation, add the certificate ARN to your instance `.yaml` file.
+As a part of portal deployment configuration, add the certificate ARN to your instance `.yaml` file.